Thursday, December 14, 2006

 Opinions vary as to the use of supplements and remedies.
 Being a sufferer of severe candidiasis myself over these last twenty years I have experimented with most supplements and can honestly say that they are not the answer to candida recovery.
 The only really effective remedy is to follow the candida recovery diet.
 The quixotic quest for the ultimate cure, the magic pill, is a leftover from our faith in modern medicine which promotes its latest products as miracle cures for diseases caused by poor diet and over exposure to toxic products including pharmaceuticals.

-Chlorella: good for cleansing the intestines
+Spirulina and Chlorella: good for cleansing the intestines

 Garlic: strong anti-fungal and anti-bacterial.